paras594/react-starter-template/README.md

 - **Tanstack Router** for file based routing
 - **Tanstack Query** for data fetching and caching
 - **PWA** support enabled by default
-- Basic Auth Provider that you can update as per requirement
+- Basic Auth Provider + Auth Routes setup that you can update as per requirement

 ### Usage
 Run the command to clone the repo without git history.